 Performance Standards vs. Product Specifications

 Facility engineering design is a complex process.
 Therefore, A/E firms must consider different factors to ensure the safety, efficiency, and functionality of the design and construction of a building.
 Given this, performance standards and product specifications are two essential factors architects and engineers consider.
 These two terms are often used interchangeably, but they have distinct differences.
-Moreover, when stakeholders understand the difference between industry performance standards and product specifications facility can better meet building code standards.
+Moreover, when stakeholders understand the difference between industry performance standards and product specifications a facility can better meet building code standards.

 What are Industry Performance Standards?